Grace that mostly fails is not grace. This grace actually saves.

 The Parallel That Clinches It

 Paul uses the identical construction in 1 Timothy 2:1-4: "I urge... that requests, prayers, intercession and thanksgiving be made for all people — for kings and all those in authority."
 Same Greek: pantas anthrōpous.
 What does he mean?
 All categories — including rulers, whom the early church might have thought were beyond grace's reach.
-Paul says no: pray for all kinds, because God desires the salvation of all kinds.
+Pray for all of them, kings included — because God's desire to save reaches into every category of humanity, and no kind of person lies outside the welcome.
+Note carefully what that does and does not say: the scope is every category, but the wanting within it is not diluted by being categorical.
+He genuinely desires the salvation of those He summons.

 And 1 Timothy 4:10 provides the clearest distinction: God is "the Savior of all people, and especially of those who believe."
 Two tiers.
 General providence for all humanity.
 Particular, saving grace for the elect.
 The same author, the same principle, the same vocabulary.